-Hour Exams 35%; Lab/Projects 40%; Final Exam 25% (administered in A208 on December 11, 2013 at 3:10 - 5:10 pm
+Hour Exams 35%; Lab/Projects 40%; Final Exam 25%

 X. Contribution of Course to Meeting the Professional Component: Medium

 Mechanical Engineers are required to have knowledge of materials and their behavior.
 Course work includes using knowledge of math, chemistry, physics and engineering topics.
 Students are required work on laboratories and write project reports.